Student Clubs and Organizations

 The mission of S.H.O.E.S is to assist its participants to develop a solid foundation that will help them successfully matriculate in college while achieving their professional and personal goals.
 S.H.O.E.S. members aim to excel academically, socially, and culturally in higher education and in the community with true empowerment through sisterhood.

-Is composed of student representatives who meet regularly to discuss matters of general concern regarding students.
-The assembly acts as liaison between the student body and the faculty, staff, administration.
-The commission plans program and activities to meet the needs of student body.
+SGA is composed of student representatives who meet regularly to discuss matters of general concern regarding students.
+The assembly advocates for fellow Trailblazers and acts as liaison between the student body and the faculty, staff, and administration.